 Pictured: Court Boice, Jerry Boice, Alden Boice, & original jet boat ‘Miss Kelly’

 Jerry’s Rogue Jets set the standard for the jet boat tour industry.
 The Rogue River jet boat tour was designed as a careful blend of adventurous jet boating, nature based tourism, and unscripted educational/historical/comedic entertainment.
-Three distinct factors led to the success of their company; The addition of a public address (P.A.) system mounted on board the boat allowed Jerry and Court to weave tall tales and share the rich history of the Rogue River with their passengers; Alden built the fleet of new jet boats incorporating attributes of both performance and load carrying hull design.
-The new boat design and hydro-jet technology gave Jerry and Court the ability to create a more pleasurable and exciting jet boating experience; Most importantly, Jerry’s Rogue Jets operated for the sole purpose of introducing and entertaining travelers to the Rogue River.
+Three distinct factors led to the success of the company: The addition of a public address (P.A.) system on the boat allowed Jerry and Court to weave tall tales and share the rich history of the Rogue River with their passengers, Alden built the fleet of new jet boats incorporating attributes of both performance and load carrying hull design allowing for a more pleasurable and exciting jet boating experience, and Jerry’s Rogue Jets operated for the sole purpose of introducing and entertaining travelers to the Rogue River.
 The goal of a commercial jet boat pilot on the Rogue River, then and now, is to instill the love and appreciation of this natural environment with each and every traveler.